RetroArch uses AI to translate Japanese to English in classic games

 In “image mode,” RetroArch pauses the game.
 It does this because it is actually creating a new text box filled with translated English to put over the original Japanese text.
 When you are ready to move on, you can restart the game and continue playing.

 This is another huge step forward for accessibility of classic games.
 While many retro releases have fan translations, you can find many that no one has ever done the leg work for.
-Now, however, you have an option for enjoying those games without having to rely on your smartphone and Google translate.
+Now, you may enjoy those games without having to rely on your smartphone and Google translate.

-Setting up the translation service on RetroArch is a bit complicated at the moment.
+Setting up the translation on RetroArch is a bit complicated at the moment.
 It requires you to either set up the AI service in the cloud or on a personal server.
 And then you can connect that with RetroArch.
 The full instructions are on the LibRetro blog.
 Still, this is the first implementation, and the process is likely going to get easier in the future.